History of the Royal Australian Navy: Formation

 The British Australia Station passed to the Commonwealth Naval Forces in 1911 and the Australian Squadron was disbanded.
 On 10 July 1911, King George V granted the title of "Royal Australian Navy" to the Commonwealth Naval Forces, and RAN ships could carry the prefix "His Majesty's Australian Ship" (HMAS).
 The Station was reduced to cover Australia and its island dependencies to the north and east, excluding New Zealand and its surrounds, which became part of the China Station and called the New Zealand Naval Forces.
 The Navy was to operate under the authority of the Australian Commonwealth Naval Board, which functioned from 1 March 1911.

 At the 1911 Imperial Conference Australia expressed concern about Japan's growing naval power and it was agreed that the British government would consult Australia when negotiating renewal of the Anglo-Japanese Alliance.
 It was also decided that the Royal Navy would continue to support the RAN and provide blue-water defence capability in the Pacific and that if there was war the ships of the RAN would be transferred to British Admiralty control.
-Under the Naval Defence Act (1912) the power to make the transfer was conferred in the Governor-General.
+Under the Naval Defence Act 1912 (Cth) the power to make the transfer was conferred in the Governor-General.
 The RAN would become the Australia Squadron of the Royal Navy with all ships and personnel under the direct control of the British Admiralty, while the RAN remained responsible for the upkeep of the ships and training.